OpenReqEU/similaritySimple/README.md

 Must have valid  project and requirement OpenReqJSON files in the /data/ folder for the program to build.

-`inside the /scripts/ folder run:`
+Inside the /scripts/ folder run:

-python train_model.py
+`python train_model.py`

 to train the word embeddings model.
 This model takes as input the text data from the requiriments and builds suitable vector representations for the words.
 The model can also infeer out-of-vocabulary words.